 Both documents must have been issued within 12 months before the scholarship submission deadline.

 Note on personal data

-Please note that the data you provide in your application will be shared with the EUROSUD consortium partners as part of the Erasmus Mundus scholarship review process.
-Please see our EUROSUD Scholarship Applications Privacy Notice for details.
+Please note that the data you provide in your application will be shared with the ILGSPD consortium partners as part of the Erasmus Mundus scholarship review process.

 Personal data will be sent to the Educational, Audiovisual and Culture Executive Agency (EACEA) and may be used for the purposes of evaluating the programme, efficiently managing the project, and producing statistics.
 Data could be made available to the EACEA, the European Commission, the European External Action Service staff, as well as to other stakeholders of the Erasmus+ programme, such as Erasmus+ National Agencies, National Erasmus+ Offices and the Erasmus Mundus Student and Alumni Association.